The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

 * Landspeeder.
 * Hero last stand mode.
 * Anti-naval gunship.
-* Rail gun.
 * More ways to deploy mines.
   * Field engineer boats and other.
 * Aircraft barrel roll.
 * Random asteroid showers.
 * Have cloaked/stealthed units able to detect when they are detected.
-  * Might be easier to implement the other way round; the omni checks on detecting them.
+  * Might be easier to implement the other way round; have the omni check on detecting them.
 * Team colored lasers.
-* Cybran Artillery stabiliser.
 * Cybran T1 Spy Submarine.
   * https://imgur.com/a/EcghD
 * Cybran T2 or 3 stealth field aircraft.